wada314/puroro/readme.md

 - tests -- Test cases
 - tests-pb -- Compiling .pb files used by tests crate
 - protobuf -- A git submodule of Google's official protobuf repository
-- protobuf-compiled -- Compiling .pb files in protobuf crate so that puroro-plugin crate can use it
+- protobuf-compiled -- Compiled .rs files in protobuf crate so that puroro-plugin crate can use it
+    - update-plugin-protos.bat -- A batch file to generate the compiled .rs files

-## Sample command
+## Sample command to compile
-Keep in mind that protoc command not work properly with Windows path separator "\\".
-Use "/" instead.
+Check `tests-pb/build.rs` for a sample build script. puroro generates root `lib.rs` and submodule files and directories, so you will want to make a separated crate containing only generated .rs code (and build.rs and the source .pb files).

 ```
 $ protoc <protofile-path> --plugin=protoc-gen-rust=./target/debug/puroro-plugin.exe --rust_out=<output-dir> --proto_path=<protofile-dir>
 ```

-Check `protobuf-pb/build.rs` for a sample build script.
+Keep in mind that protoc command not work properly with Windows path separator "\\".
+Use "/" instead.